 How to Use Google Analytics to Increase Traffic

-Nowadays, almost everything happens online – buying, selling, communicating, socializing, all can be done through web platforms and apps.
-In this vast online landscape, attracting and retaining customers for your brand may seem daunting, but it’s not impossible.
+Thinking on how to use Google Analytics to increase traffic?
+Indeed, almost everything happens online—buying, selling, communicating, socializing—all through web platforms and apps.
+Thus, attracting and retaining customers for your brand may seem daunting, but it’s not impossible.

-Boosting website traffic is crucial, and Google Analytics is the answer.
-It provides valuable insights into website performance and optimization.
-However, navigating its extensive features can be overwhelming.
+Since boosting website traffic is crucial, and Google Analytics is the answer, in this article, we’ll highlight key GA metrics for tracking website traffic and offer actionable tips to increase it.
+From valuable insights into website performance and optimization until navigating its extensive features can be overwhelming.

 Best Metrics to Follow on Google Analytics

-Currently, Google Analytics follows numerous metrics, but not all are important.
-Actually, they all are, but depending on your goal, you may want to follow specific metrics.
+Currently, Google Analytics follows numerous digital marketing analytics, but not all are important.
+Actually, they all are, but depending on your goal, you may want to follow specific or advanced web metrics.
 Thus, let’s see what you should pay attention to when it comes to traffic on your website.

 The bounce rate is calculated by dividing the number of non-engaged sessions by the total number of sessions on a page.
 You contribute to the bounce rate if you enter a page and don’t do anything.
 Basically, the bounce rate can indicate how many visitors leave the website after viewing only one page.